benja263/Adarmonic_mean_project/README.md

 interplay between trolls and other accounts (by means of tags).
 - If the analyses performed will be able to identify specific 'targeting tactics' (e.g. topics treated, population targeted, events considered, specific people tagged, etc.) that characterized the trolls, an interactive tweet analyzer could be built in order to test the effectiveness of any unseen tweet.

+### References

+[1] Hong, Liangjie, and Brian D. Davison.
+"Empirical study of topic modeling in twitter."
+Proceedings of the first workshop on social media analytics.
+ACM, 2010.

+[2] Steinskog, Asbjørn, Jonas Therkelsen, and Björn Gambäck.
+"Twitter Topic Modeling by Tweet Aggregation."
+Proceedings of the 21st Nordic Conference on Computational Linguistics.
+2017.